-The annual incentive serves as the short-term performance-based compensation element of the executive compensation program.
-The incentive is at-risk, with payment based upon designated corporate goals and individual performance.
-The incentive is intended to motivate an executive to drive a high level of corporate and individual performance without excessive risk taking.
-The payout of annual incentives to executive officers is subject to the Compensation Committee's approval following its review and assessment of corporate and of individual performance.
+The annual incentive serves as the short-term performance-based element of the executive compensation program.
+The incentive is at-risk, with payment based on company-wide goals for the CEO and CFO, and a combination of business unit goals and company-wide performance goals for the other NEOs.
+The incentive is intended to motivate an executive to drive a high level of company-wide and/or business unit performance without excessive risk taking.
+It allows those NEOs with primary oversight of a significant business unit to be rewarded for strong business unit performance, up to target level awards, but requires achievement of minimum company-wide performance levels to fund business unit awards above target, as described below.
+The payout of annual incentives to executive officers is subject to the Compensation Committee's approval following its review and assessment of company-wide and business unit performance results.